emattia/mlsys-variations-template/docs/index.md

-# Analysis Template
+# Debug Toml Test

 A streamlined, modern data science project template with best practices for reproducibility, code quality, and collaboration.

 ## Overview

-This documentation provides a comprehensive guide to using the Analysis Template for data science projects.
+This documentation provides a comprehensive guide to using the Debug Toml Test for data science projects.
 The template is designed to help you:

 - Organize your code and data effectively
 - Ensure reproducibility of your analyses